DFE-Digital/education-benchmarking-and-insights/documentation/quality-assurance/release-test-plans/00007_reelase-test-plan.md

 8. [230754 Replace secrets in Web app service environment variables with Key Vault references](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/230754) - This is tech debt item and have been tested. no further action is needed.
 9. [229461 Cache response for finance years response](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/229461) - This is a tech debt item to cache the API response.
 This has been validated and no further action is needed.
 10. [228244 Remove `HasIncompleteData` from models in Web and front-end-components](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/228244) - Also an tech debt item and have been validated.
 No further action is needed.
-11. [229443 Move Dashboards, Query Pack and Functions from Core to Support](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/229443) - Another tech debt item and is validated. no further action is needed.
+11. [229443 Move Dashboards, Query Pack and Functions from Core to Support](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/229443) - Another tech debt item and is validated. pipeline triggers will be enabled after the deployed to production.

 ## Test Deliverables
 **Documents:**